 How To Keep Customers From Using Your Website

 Music is the best way.
-Imagine you are in a quiet office nothing but soft click of typewriters and distant phone calls.
+Imagine you are in a quiet office nothing but soft click of keyboards and distant phone calls.
 The boss walks in to your cubicle and reminds you about the widgets he asked for last week.
 Quickly you go to the widget website to get them.
 Suddenly as he is standing there the widget music breaks in loudly proclaiming its presence like a thunderclap.
 Quick, close that damn thing and go to a different but quiet widget web site for product information.
+All that noise with the page should keep anyone from wanting to visit your site, especially in a quite office.

 Use A Splash Page